Matrix calculation with NumPy

 }

-Numpy offers the possibility of executing this code underneath, but much easier to write and understand by means of
+NumPy offers the possibility of running this code under the hood, but in a much easier way to write and understand through

 • The code is easier to write and read

-• Since fewer lines of code are needed, there is less likelihood of introducing errors
+• With fewer lines of code required, there is a lower chance of introducing errors

-• The code is more similar to mathematical notation
+• The code looks more like mathematical notation

 2.1.
 NumPy as nplink image 41

-Usually when importing NumPy, it is typically imported with the alias np
+Generally, when importing NumPy, it is usually imported with the alias np

 import numpy as np